Click-Lock vs Glue-Down Installation in Tampa Bay: Pros, Cons, and What We Recommend

 Two-column price comparison: Click-Lock $5–9/sqft (green, Own Style default) vs Glue-Down $6.50–11/sqft (amber).
 Center savings callout: "Save up to $3,000 on 1,500 sqft."

-What Does Own Style Flooring Actually Install and Why?
+What Does Flooring at Tampa Bay Actually Install and Why?

 Our default recommendation for Tampa Bay residential LVP and laminate is click-lock floating installation.
 The reasons: better long-term performance in Florida's climate, lower cost for the homeowner, easier repair access if any individual plank is damaged, and no adhesive moisture compatibility concerns over Florida slabs.